shgradyy/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+'.map' returns a new array from calling a function on each element inside of the array.

 2. What is the difference between a function and a method?

+A method is a function that's simply part of a class or object.

 3. What is closure?

+Closure is the combination of a function and the lexical environment within which that function was described.
+In other words, a variable declared within a function may reach the outward scope (all other variables withing in same scope or global) but may not reach inward or inside other functional scopes.

 4. Describe the four rules of the 'this' keyword.

+    i.
+Windown/Global Object Binding: the value of 'this' will be the window or console object //ex. console.log(this) //will return the object window. ii.
+Implicit Binding: "Automatic"; function is called by a preceding dot.
+The object before '.' is 'this'. iii.
+New Binding: Whenever a constructor function is used. iv.
+Explicit Binding: Whenever a 'call', 'apply', or 'bind' is used, 'this' is applied.

 5. Why do we need super() in an extended class?

+super() tells the parent constructor to focus on child's attributes. //Example: Used instead of 'Object.create(this, class)'

 ## Project Set up